plasticviking/fv-web-ui/docker/README.md

 * Check that all @Deploy dependencies are set up in the pom.xml, and that the pom.xml
 * Make sure that the @PartialDeploy uses FirstVoicesData as its bundle if you are using the DocumentModel

+Errors:
+* If you encounter 137 or similar errors with docker you may need to allocate more memory for the containers to use

 ## TODO